-Figure 6.3 Location Map
+Figure 5.3.
+Location Map

-Make a connection between any two telephones.
-Observe the entries written into the map.
-Make more connections, or simply lift the telephones off-hook, and observe the changes to the map.
+- Make a connection between any two telephones.
+Observe the entries written into the map. - Make more connections, or simply lift the telephones off-hook, and observe the changes to the map.

-- 1.If Line L1 goes Off Hook, and there is no entry in the Location Map for that Line, what State has the Call reached?
-What changes should be made in the Call Record? - 2.If Line L2 goes Off Hook, and there is an entry in the Location Map for that Line, what state has the Call reached?
+2. If Line L2 goes Off Hook, and there is an entry in the Location Map for that Line, wh has the Call reached?
 What changes should be made in the Call Record?

-3.If a Line goes On Hook, must the Control find an entry in the Location Map?
+7 3.
+If a Line goes On Hook, must the Control find an entry in the Location Map?